zvilamm/js-autocomplete/README.md

 # js-autocomplete
 Simple autocomplete functionality using javascript

-roughly based on this approach to autocompleting: http://oldblog.antirez.com/post/autocomplete-with-redis.html
+Roughly based on this approach to autocompleting by antires (): http://oldblog.antirez.com/post/autocomplete-with-redis.html